rafeykhan/CarND-Behavioral-Cloning/README.md

 Initial implementations included dropout layers in order to combat overfitting, but later replaced by batch normalization.
 The inventors of batch norm detail in their research paper that using batch norm performs equally well, if not better, than using dropout with regularization.
 In practice networks that use Batch Normalization are significantly more robust to bad initialization.
 Additionally, it can be interpreted as doing preprocessing at every layer of the network.

 #### 3. Model parameter tuning

-(model.py line 25)
-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used Adam optimizer, so the learning rate was not tuned manually.
 Learn rate was initialized at 0.001 for training.
 However, for fine-tuning the trained model, learn rate was lowered to 0.0001

 #### 4. Appropriate training data